Queen's 8 grandchildren hold silent vigil beside her coffin

 “(It) is a bit strange, because that kind of goes against my grain,” he said.
 “I’ve been kind of drawn into it.”

-The public kept silently streaming into Westminster Hall even as the queen's four children — Charles, Princess Anne, Prince Andrew and Prince Edward — stood vigil Friday night around the flag-draped coffin for 15 minutes.
-A baby's cry was the only sound.
+Saturday's vigil followed one on Friday in which the queen's four children — Charles, Anne, Andrew and Edward — stood vigil at the coffin.

-Authorities on Saturday closed a separate line for people with disabilities, saying all spaces available have been allocated.
+On Saturday, the new king was holding audiences with incoming prime ministers, governor generals of the realms and military leaders.

-The Metropolitan Police arrested a man Friday night for a suspected public order offense.
+The Metropolitan Police arrested a man Friday night during the viewing for a suspected public order offense.
 Parliamentary authorities said someone got out of the queue and tried to approach the coffin.

 Tracey Holland told Sky News that her 7-year-old niece Darcy Holland was pushed out of the way by a man who tried to “run up to the coffin, lift up the standard and try to do I don’t know what.”
 She said police detained the man in “two seconds.”